Scientific Name

 Fertilizing: A. 'Quicksilver' generally does not require fertilizer but may benefit from the extra nutrients.
 Feed with a fertilizer for succulents in spring and summer only.
 Be sure to follow the label directions.

-Propagation: Propagating A. 'Quicksilver' can be done using the offsets, cuttings, or seeds from a mature plant.
+Propagation: A. 'Quicksilver' can be propagated by offsets, cuttings, or seeds.
 Remove offsets from the mother plant or take cuttings with a sharp knife in late spring or early summer.
 For best results, sow seeds during the warm months.

 Learn more at How to Grow and Care for Aloe.